-In May 2018, tensions erupted once again when the U.S. Embassy relocated to Jerusalem.
+In May 2021, violence between Israelis and Palestinians escalated, following clashes and demonstrations in Jerusalem.
+In May 2018, tensions erupted when the U.S. Embassy relocated to Jerusalem.
 Perceiving this as signal of American support for Jerusalem as Israel’s capital, Palestinians responded with protests at the Gaza-Israel border, which were met with Israeli force resulting in the deaths of dozens of protesters.
 Here is how conflict over ownership of the region has played out over the last 70 years.

 The Arab-Israeli War grants Egypt control of Gaza.

-Before Israel became a nation, the majority of people dwelling in the region were Palestinians—Arabs who lived in what was then known as Palestine.
+Before Israel became a nation, the majority of people dwelling in the region were Arabs who lived in what was then known as Palestine.

 On May 14, 1948, Israel was officially declared a state, marking the first Jewish state in over 2,000 years.
 Just one day later, war broke out between Israel and five Arab countries—Jordan, Iraq, Syria, Egypt and Lebanon.
 At the end of this conflict, known as the 1948 Arab-Israeli War, Egypt was given control of the Gaza Strip.